Calabar Tragedy: Kanu, Others to Stage All-Stars Match for Victims

-Former Nigerian international, Nwankwo Kanu, would be part of players lined up for an All-Stars football match to raise funds for electrocuted victims of last Thursday’s tragedy at a viewing centre in Nyaghassang Community, Calabar Municipality, Cross River State.
+It has been disclosed that former Nigerian international, Nwankwo Kanu, would stage an All-Stars football match to raise funds for electrocuted victims of last Thursday’s tragedy at a viewing centre in Nyaghassang Community, Calabar Municipality, Cross River State.

 A high-tension cable, the UNICAL 11KV Feeder, collapsed on the viewing centre constructed with zinc, when some football enthusiasts were watching Manchester United FC versus Anderlecht FC in the UEFA Europa League quarter final match.

-This is coming as Senator Florence Ita-Giwa led hundreds of mourners and sympathisers on a candle-light procession through the community to the scene of the incident where it became clear that eight people had died following the incident.
+This is coming as Senator Florence Ita-Giwa led hundreds of mourners and sympathizers on a candle-light procession through the community to the scene o the incident where it became apparent that eight people had died following the incident.

 Participants in the procession from all walks of life wore black Tee-shirts with the inscription: “Rest in Peace Dear Football Enthusiasts.”

-Ita-Giwa who said the procession was organised under the auspices of Concerned Mothers of the Efik Kingdom also promised that a standard football-viewing centre and a modern playing field would be constructed for the community.
+Ita-Giwa who said the procession was organized under the auspices of Concerned Mothers of the Efik Kingdom also promised that a standard football-viewing centre and a modern playing field will be constructed for the community.

 “I had reached out to someone like Kanu Nwankwo, who is so sympathetic.
 In fact he is talking about an All-Stars Football Match to raise money to come and develop this community, and he is serious about it.
 Kanu has promised.
 I have spoken to Joseph Yobo, and he is ready to also collaborate with Kanu so that they bring their colleagues.

-“If I have a voice to cry to the world to hear what has happened to this innocent people, then I would use that voice to cry out.
+“If I have a voice to cry to the world to cry to the world to hear what has happened to this innocent people, then I would use that voice to cry out.
 Like I said, I am expecting Nigerians to come to our aid.
 I also have spoken to John Shittu, Pinnick.
 Also spoke with Multichoice and they are coming on board to assist us in building the viewing centre and provide television and provide indefinite subscription.

 “We are here as mothers and we feel the pain.
 If this people died watching Manchester United, we would find a way to make sure that Manchester United come here to make their presence felt.
 We are not going to give up.
 We are going to use all our connections to call the world and let the world know the presence of this place.
 People love football and especially in Cross River State, it is unbelievable.
 Their passion for football is unbelievable and we would not let them die and go like that.
 We should turn them to stars.
 We should keep their memories alive and the viewing centre we are going to build, on the wall of that centre, there would be the photographs of all them.
 All the children they left behind, we are going to make sure they have education and grow up properly.
 We are going to share with the families throughout,” Ita-Giwa said.